vanduong0504/Social-Network/README.md

  ### Important characters
  This is an summary table for total five meansures.
 For details click [here](Results).
- We choose **TOP 5 IMPORTANT CHARACTERS** from five different measure.
+ We choose **TOP 5 IMPORTANT CHARACTERS** from five different measures.

 | Rank   | Degree Centrality | Closeness Centrality | Pagerank | Eigenvector Centrality	| Betweenness Centrality |
 | :----: | :---------------: | :------------------: | :------: | :--------------------:	| :--------------------: |